1UP (T-Pain album)

-1UP is the sixth studio album by American rapper T-Pain, released on February 27, 2019.
+1UP is the sixth studio album by American singer T-Pain, released on February 27, 2019.
 It is the follow-up to his 2017 album Oblivion.
-It was a surprise release, as T-Pain had not announced a release date prior; its release date coincided with the season finale of The Masked Singer, where T-Pain was revealed as the champion.
-1UP was preceded by the release of the singles "Getcha Roll On", "All I Want" and "A Million Times" and features appearances from Lil Wayne, Boosie Badazz, O.T.
+1UP was preceded by the release of the singles "Getcha Roll On", "All I Want" and "A Million Times", and features appearances from Lil Wayne, Boosie Badazz, O.T.
 Genasis, Russ, Profit Dinero, Tory Lanez and Flipp Dinero.

-Background and composition
+Background and release

+1UP was released as a surprise album on February 27, 2019, as T-Pain had not announced a release date prior; its release date coincided with the season finale of The Masked Singer, where T-Pain was revealed as the champion.

 T-Pain named the album after a term for an extra life in video games, saying on Beats 1: "I'm an avid gamer.
 I've been a gamer pretty much all my life.
 So I'm starting to implement gaming into my music and to my themes and stuff like that."
+The cover art for the album was created by Canadian artist Pencil Fingerz.

+Composition

 Spin said the album features T-Pain's "customarily lascivious crooning and rapping across 12 tracks."
-The cover art for the album was created by Canadian artist Pencil Fingerz.